Bob Marley: One Love: Box office

-Bob Marley: One Love grossed $96.9 million in the United States and Canada, and $83.9 million in other territories, for a worldwide total of $180.8 million.
+Bob Marley: One Love grossed $97 million in the United States and Canada, and $84 million in other territories, for a worldwide total of $181 million.

 In the United States and Canada, One Love was released alongside Madame Web, and was initially projected to gross $30–35 million from 3,536 theaters over its six-day opening frame.
 The film made $14 million on its first day, a Valentine's Day mid-week record (surpassing The Vows $11.5 million in 2012), and $3.8 million on its second.
 After making $7.5 million on Friday, six-day estimates were raised to $46 million.
 It went on to debut to $51 million over its first six days (including $27.7 million in its opening weekend), finishing first at the box office and marking one of the best openings for a music biopic.
 In its second weekend the film made $13.5 million (a drop of 53%), remaining in first.
 It made $7.4 million in its third weekend, finishing second behind newcomer Dune: Part Two.

 In Jamaica, the film's opening day gross of $100,000 and an 89% market share set a record for the biggest box office opening of all time in the country.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale, and those polled at PostTrak gave it a 91% positive score, with 80% saying they would definitely recommend the film.

 Lovia Gyarkye of The Hollywood Reporter wrote: "[Ben-Adir] wholly conjures Marley's charisma while also teasing the musician's sense of isolation, stemming from a childhood marked by abandonment.
 His compelling performance enlivens a film that otherwise feels like it's perpetually struggling to take off."
 Javier Ocaña of El País called the film "a serviceable biopic that is saved by its soundtrack" while Expresso thought it "showed the man beyond the myth."

 Brian Lowry of CNN called the film "a dutiful addition to a recent wave of such biographies (see Rocketman and Bohemian Rhapsody), but a largely uninspired one."
-The Ages Jake Wilson gave it 1.5/5 stars, called it a "routine biopicm" and wrote that "considering this is unlikely to be the last attempt to dramatise Marley's life story, next time it wouldn't hurt if a Jamaican filmmaker had a go."
+The Ages Jake Wilson gave it 1.5/5 stars, called it a "routine biopic" and wrote that "considering this is unlikely to be the last attempt to dramatise Marley's life story, next time it wouldn't hurt if a Jamaican filmmaker had a go."
 The Atlantics Hannah Giorgis wrote, "One Love might offer a less daunting entry point than Marley, which can feel intimidating in its scope.
 But his music and ideas—and all the people who helped usher them into this fractured world—deserve better."